I love Italian food in the USA when done right, es I love Italian food in the USA when done right, especially when it involves pizza 🤌

 One of the best ways to book a stay at the Grand Hyatt Kauai is with World of Hyatt points!
 The Hyatt rewards program is my absolute favorite and I’ve used my points to stay at some really great spots.
 I think the Grand Hyatt Kauai takes the cake as my best Hyatt points redemption to date though.

-During low season, you can snag rooms here for as low as 25,000 points per night.
-Even if you don’t get a room with Grand Club Access, I still think it’s a great value for what you get considering this is a Category 7 Hyatt property.
+During low season, Hyatt is now displaying rates starting at 35,000 points per night, but you’re probably going to end up paying closer to a minimum of 40,000 per night.
+Even if you don’t get a room with Grand Club Access, I still think it’s a good value for what you get considering this is a Category 8 Hyatt property that starts at $800+ per night (upgraded from Category 7 to 8 in March 2025).

 I think we got lucky with our points redemption when booking our stay here.
+We got to stay here before the property was re-categorized from a 7 to 8!
 The only option available when I booked was a King Room with Partial Ocean View and Grand Club Access for 39,000 points per night.
-That might sound steep, but having the view with the Club Access was worth the extra points to me.
+Having the view with the Club Access was well worth the points to me.

 If you’re curious on how I booked our stay here completely on points (aka travel hacked), here’s a rundown on the process I followed.